ng-lisbon/angular-loopback-seed/README.md

 Loopback will serve the files.
 The process will keep running and watch the files in the `client` folder, so whenever you change a file of the Angular frontend the files will be built again.

+# License
+This boilerplate is published under The MIT License.
+See LICENSE file for details.